mindkin/hourfleet/docs/howitworks.md

 ### Verifications

 In a car sharing network people must trust each other to borrow and rent vehicles.
-The car owners must trust that borrowers are legally qualified to drive their cars, and borrowers must trust car owners that cars are legally safe to drive, etc. Since these people may be using a specific service or specific car for the first time, trust is going to be need inferred from their network membership and from the feeeback and rating given by others on the network.
+The car owners must at least trust the network that borrowers are legally qualified to drive their cars, and borrowers must at least trust car owners that cars are legally safe to drive.
+Everyone on the network, borrowers and car owners will want trust to some degree that everyone involved is legitimate, and the network has limited that kind of risk as much as it can.
+Since many people may be using the network or specific car for the first time, trust is going to be need inferred from the other party's network membership and from the feeeback and rating given by others on the network about them.

-For these reasons, all Hourfleet networks support two things: Verifications and Ratings and Reviews.
+For these reasons, and others, all Hourfleet networks support two things: Verifications and Ratings and Reviews.

+Rating and reviews are well understood today.
+People using a service (i.e a car sharing service) get the option to rate and give open and honest feedback about their experience of the service, and of the people providing it to them.
+They typically do this in the hope that it helps or benefits others coming after them make either a good purchase or a poor purchase choice.
+Today, with many online services, this is a common experience, and it is expected whenever its difficult to establish initial trust between the individuals participating in the service (i.e. between the owner of the car, and the person using it temporarily).
+Your car sharing network is no different, where many people may not have very extensive experience with the other people providing them service.
+Particularly in the P2P networks, feedback and ratings are critical to making it succeed.

+In terms of qualifying people and qualifying the minimum level of  service they provide (i.e. renting their car), ratings and feedback are not enough to define a minimum level of quality.
+Every car, car owner, and borrower needs to be verified as well.

-Every car, car owner, and borrower has their own verifications.
-For exmaple, a borrower must have at least a verified email adddress, a verified phone number and a verified drivers license.
-A car must have a verified license plate and a verified certificate of road worthiness, etc.
+Every user and every car on your network will have its own set of verifications.
+Depending whether you are a borrower, car owner or car, your set of verifications will differ.
+For example, a borrower must have, at least: a verified email adddress, a verified phone number, a verified credit card and a verified drivers license.
+A car owner must have at least: a verified email address, a verififed phone number and a verified bank account.
+A car must have: a verified license plate and a verified certificate of road worthiness.

-Whenever a person or car is registered on your network, there is an ongoing process which they must go through to complete and maintain a list of verifications.
+Whenever a person or car is registered on your network, there is an ongoing process which they must go through continuously to complete and maintain their list of verifications.
 The must get and stay fully verified to continue to use the service.
-Until they are fully verified, their use of the system will be limited.
+Until they are fully verified, their use of the service will be limited.
 For example, until a borrower is fully verified they will not be able to actually use a car.
-Also, until a car is fully verified, borrowers will be unable to book or rent that car.
+Similarly, until a car is fully verified, borrowers will be unable to book or rent that car.

-Some of these verifications, like: car license plate, are unlikely to change over time.
+Some of these verifications, like: car license plate, are not going to change over time.
 Some of these verifications, like: email address will only change if the user manually changes their email address.
-Some of these verifications will automatically change over time, like a drivers license, when it expires.
+Some of these verifications will automatically change over time, like a drivers license, or credit card, when it expires.

-Some of these verifications can be automatically verified by the Hourfleet system, such as a person's email address and credit cards.
-However, some of these verifications, like a drivers license, and possibly a car's license plate, can only be manually verified by the Network Operator, typically by way of some other government service/system.
+Some of these verifications can be automatically verified by the Hourfleet system, such as a person's email address or their credit card, etc. However, some of these verifications, like a drivers license, and possibly a car's license plate, can only be manually verified by the Network Operator, typically by way of some other government service/system.

-The Network operator is responsible for monitoring and managing these verifications for the users of the network.
+The network operator, your business, is therefore responsible for monitoring and managing these verifications for the users of the network.

-The Hourfleet web app provides the tools from the Operations Dashboard to monitor and manage verifications of all users and cars as things change. i.e. as a new user registeres and provides all the information to get fully verified.
+The Hourfleet web app provides the tools from the Operations Dashboard to monitor and manage verifications of all users and cars as things change. i.e. as a new user registers and provides all the information to get fully verified.

 > Note: Monitoring and manging verifications is a mandatory activity for network operators, and must be performed continuously, as users and cars on their network can change status over time.